PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 10:44:34
+Last updated: 2024-04-11 10:45:07
-Random Quote: Look, I found a rock that looks like a penis with one ball.
-It's my Lance Armstrong rock. - Piper Chapman
+Random Quote: I don't have a phone.
+I refuse to be a slave to technology. - Wednesday Addams